geepalik/sample_ts_fullstack_client/README.md

 ## Objective

-Build a weather web app that allows querying weather in multiple cities at the same time
+The goal is to build a weather web app that allows querying weather in multiple cities at the same time

 ## Requirements